fib-international/structuralcodes/docs/theory/section_integrator.md

 # Section integrators
 The algorithms described in [Section calculators](theory-section-calculator) require integration of stress or stiffness over the cross-section.
 This operation is performed using proper `SectionIntegrator` objects.

-In *structuralcodes* we have currently two distinct integrators: *fiber integrator* that discretize the cross section in a bunch of fibers (whose behavior is uniaxial), and *marin integrator* that is based on the computation of moments of area.
+In StructuralCodes we have currently two distinct integrators: *fiber integrator* that discretize the cross section in a bunch of fibers (whose behavior is uniaxial), and *marin integrator* that is based on the computation of moments of area.

 ## General concept
 Section integrators compute properties such as stiffness, stress distribution, or strain compatibility over a section.
 They operate on the geometry and material definitions to derive these results.